We believe the higher-for-longer interest rate environment – alongside other fundamentals – has created significant opportunities in CRE debt

 The current real estate cycle is driven not by overbuilding but by the rapid rise in interest rates post COVID, and the higher-for-longer interest rate environment.
-In this video, Fortress discusses how this has created opportunities for private credit lenders and for private wealth clients.
+In this video, Fortress leaders discuss how this has created potential opportunities for private credit lenders.

 A new type of real estate cycle: